Wren Sinclair

-Madison Dombkowski (born May 25, 1995) is an American professional wrestler signed to WWE, where she performs under the ring name Wren Sinclair on the NXT brand and is a member of the No Quarter Catch Crew stable.
+Madison Dombkowski (born May 25, 1995) is an American professional wrestler.
+As of December 2023, she is signed to WWE, where she performs under the ring name Wren Sinclair on the NXT brand and is one-half of WrenQCC along with Kendal Grey.
+She is a former one-time and the final WWE Women's Speed Champion.

 Dombkowski was previously known under the ring name Madi Wrenkowski, having performed for the National Wrestling Alliance (NWA) where she became a one-time NWA World Women's Tag Team Champion, and made appearances for All Elite Wrestling (AEW).